• Skip to primary navigation

 July 17, 2020 by bolter

 Regardless of the type of name that you are looking to register, you need to undertake preliminary searches to ensure the name is available for you to use.
 Don’t get too far down the path with logos and designs if you aren’t certain that your business name is free for you to use.
+We recommend you engage our services to check the suitability of any trading name prior to registration.

 • Business Names